Where to eat in Budapest

 This is one of the trendiest restaurants in Budapest.
-It has a lovely terrace during the summer, its prices are not very expensive, it is beautifully decorated with a modern touch and mixes contemporary and traditional Hungarian cuisine.
+It has a lovely terrace during the summer, its prices are not very expensive, it's beautifully decorated with a modern touch and mixes contemporary and traditional Hungarian cuisine.

 - Spoon Cafe & Lounge, Vigadó Tér.

 Anchored at the foot of Chain Bridge on the Pest bank and with an impressive view of the Buda Castle is a boat restaurant called Spoon.
-It is one of the most luxurious restaurants in Budapest.
-A meal without ordering wine costs a minimum of 5 Ft (US$ 0) per person.
+It's one of the most luxurious restaurants in Budapest.
+A meal without ordering wine costs a minimum of 5,000 Ft (US$ 14.40) per person.
 If you book in advance, you can get a table with the best views over the Danube.